I’ve had a lot of success online, but I’ve probably had even more failures – and I’m very thankful for each and every

 Oh, and I almost forgot!
 If you have 20 seconds to spare I would love to know how you found out about me and SPI.
 I’m conducting a quick one question survey that will be used in my presentation at Blog World Expo on November 4th.

 Also, if you will be attending Blog World Expo I was able to get an SPI 20% off discount code.
-You can sign up through this link here (affiliate link – I earn a commission if you buy) and use the discount code BWESPI20 to receive the discount.
+You can sign up through this link here [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.] and use the discount code BWESPI20 to receive the discount.

 Thanks again!
 Cheers, and all the best to you!